loks0n/supreme-drop-bot/README.md

 5. Optimize/cleanup search function.
 6. Add proxy support.
 7. Add all countrys, and add full international support.
+8. Find form objects by xpath, rather than id.

 <p align="center">
 Made money from this bot?
 Buy me a coffee!